WVUHPC/2025-Introduction-HPC/learners/setup.md

 - Type Terminal in the search field.
 - Click Terminal.

 The default terminal for MacOS, starting with Catalina is zsh.
-To start a bash shell, type <code>bash</code> into the terminal and press <code>enter</code>.
+To start a bash shell, type ``bash`` into the terminal and press ``enter``.

 ::::::::::::::::::::::::